 It is recommended that the terminating view of the Church from Second Avenue (looking west) is retained so as to see, at a minimum, the heritage building between the southern boundary and the highest cross on the Church roof.
-An 8.0m setback from the southern site boundary to development that fronts Great North Road, with a roof form for the fourth storey will achieve this outcome.
+An 8.0m setback from the southern site boundary to the development that fronts Great North Road, with a pitched roof form for the fourth storey, would achieve this outcome.
+However, this would still remove the church's historical setting, place and street address.

-Figure 23: Terminating view from Second Avenue (looking west) with the Planning Proposal built form.
+Figure 23: Terminating view from Second Avenue (looking west) under the Proponent Planning Proposal.

-Figure 24: Terminating view from Second Avenue (looking west) with alternative proposed built form.
+Figure 24: Terminating view from Second Avenue (looking west) under the proposed built form (Council officers) that was considered by the LPP.